piotrcurious/arduino-ni-mh-charger/README.md

   if someone plans to build ultra fast charger basing on that, it should be easy, in this case small fan is recommended to avoid detecting heating up of batteries due to high current .

+  It is still work in progress, there is still loads to do.
+  Some TODO :
+  * implementing sleep mode and input voltage detection, evaluation, heuristics, some sort of clock or timer, etc. this is really vague subject, it depends on application - solar charger, wind charger, sattelite, radio repeater etc, all have different requirements.
+Some basic hooks could be implemented though , like ability to recieve commands like waking on interrupt and initiating start of charge by 'button press' event (or signal from another micro), responding to commands over serial port, telemetry.
+  * state of charge heuristics
+  * balancing of cells instead of idling after end of charge (measuring open circuit voltage and balancing cells to have equal SOC by mere coloumb counting method)
+  * multi-cell version ("battery pack" where all cells are in series and only deltaT is detected on individual cells)
+  * code cleanup
+  * non linear shunt resistor element, or other way to detect small current - for power saving. while knowing accurate current is usefull for estimation of mAh gone into cell, it is not really needed for charging.

+  Few hardware design hints :
+ * analog inputs do not need any filtering nor capacitors - actually it makes things worse.
+ * 5V supply voltage regulation and filtering is most important for clean signals, for charge rate over 200mA this does not matter too much.
+Capacitors, coils, good voltage regulator and care to filter noise around switching mosfets make most effect on getting clean temperature, voltage and current readings.

   Have fun.